rhinocerose/eng4000-group-k/documentation/requirements/preliminary.md

 - Identified driving requirements for the design
 - Proposed a preliminary approach to verifying compliance with each requirement at the design phase and the final deliverable phase.

+This project aims to create a greenhouse controller that has the capability of controlling outputs to maintain desired environmental conditions in a greenhouse.
+It will interface with existing greenhouse environmental control hardware by providing control signals to activate or deactivate climate control devices.

 # Hardware Requirements

 ## Existing Hardware to Interface